DessimozLab/read2tree/README.md

 #### Prerequisites

-• Make sure that species names are clearly identifieable by a 5 letter code (e.g. Amphiura filiformis = AMPFI)
+* Make sure that species names are clearly labeled by a 5 letter code (e.g. Amphiura filiformis = AMPFI)
+* Needs either OMA standalone export or OMA marker gene export as reference input
+*

 #### Using OMA Standalone RUN